 ACCELERATE

-“We hypothesised that an accelerated treatment algorithm may shorten the duration of hospitalisation and possibly reduce morbidity and mortality in patients who are treated for large WON, if this approach is compared with the classical step-up approach,” said Dr Gitte Olsen (Copenhagen University Hospital, Denmark) [1].
-To test this hypothesis, the investigators designed the single-centre, open-label, randomised ACCELERATE trial.
-The primary endpoint was a composite of death, major complications (i.e. organ failure, bleeding requiring intervention, perforation of visceral organ or enterocutaneous fistula requiring intervention), and a length of stay of ≥58 days.
+“We hypothesised that an accelerated treatment algorithm may shorten the duration of hospitalisation and possibly reduce morbidity and mortality in patients who are treated for large pancreatic WON compared with the classical step-up approach,” said Dr Gitte Olsen (Copenhagen University Hospital, Denmark) [1].
+The investigators designed the single-centre, open-label, randomised ACCELERATE trial to test this hypothesis.
+The primary endpoint was a composite of death, major complications (i.e. organ failure, bleeding requiring intervention, perforation of visceral organ, or enterocutaneous fistula requiring intervention), and a hospital stay of ≥58 days.

-Enrolled were 48 adult participants with symptomatic or infected pancreatic WON ≥15 cm, who were randomised 1:1 to the accelerated approach or conventional step-up treatment.
+The study enrolled 48 adult participants with symptomatic or infected pancreatic WON ≥15 cm, who were randomised 1:1 to the accelerated approach or conventional step-up treatment.
 All participants underwent trans-gastric drainage with a 20 mm lumen-apposing metal stent.
 In the accelerated group, an immediate endoscopic necrosectomy was performed in the same session and was continued as needed until the WON cavity was cleared of necrotic tissue.
-In the step-up arm, further drainage or necrosectomy was only performed if the clinical condition had not improved after 72 hours.
+In the step-up arm, additional drainage or necrosectomy was only performed if the clinical condition had not improved after 72 hours.

 The current interim analysis included 25 participants.
-Only 8.3% of the participants in the experimental arm had a primary outcome event, compared with 61.5% of the participants in the control arm (P=0.011).
-The effect was mainly driven by a length of stay ≥58 days (8.3% vs 53.8%; P=0.027) but also by major complications (0.0% vs 46.2%; P=0.015).
+Only 8.3% of the participants in the accelerated arm experienced a primary outcome event, compared with 61.5% in the control arm (P=0.011).
+The effect was mainly driven by a reduced length of stay ≥58 days (8.3% vs 53.8%; P=0.027) but also by a lower rate of major complications (0% vs 46.2%; P=0.015).
+Bleeding was the most frequent complication in the classical step-up treatment, followed by enterocutaneous fistulas.
 “After seeing these results, the study was terminated for safety reasons,” mentioned Dr Olsen.
-Finally, Dr Olsen noted that the mean length of stay in the hospital was only 32.5 days in the experimental arm and 68.5 days in the control arm (P=0.039).
+Finally, Dr Olsen noted that the mean length-of-stay in the hospital was significantly shorter in the accelerated arm than in the control (32.5 vs 68.5 days; P=0.039).

-“Although the sample size of the study was small, it appears that an accelerated treatment algorithm reduces major complications and length of stay in the hospital in patients with large WON,” decided Dr Olsen.
+“Although the study sample size was small, it appears that an accelerated treatment algorithm reduces major complications and length of stay in the hospital in participants with large pancreatic WON,” concluded Dr Olsen.

 1. Olsen GA, et al. Accelerated vs step-up endoscopic treatment for large pancreatic walled-off necrosis: Interim analysis of a single-center randomized trial (ACCELERATE trial).
 LB16, UEG Week 2024, 12–15 October, Vienna, Austria.